HelenevB/SEI-Project01-Tic-Tac-Toe/README.md

 After consultation, I established that I needed to add two if statements at the end of my switchTurns() function.
 The first if statement checks for the win.
 The If statement takes checkWin() (with fetchBoard() as a parameter) as a conditional argument, stating if it does not return a value of  0, then a player has won (this would either be -1= O. or  1=X).

-To determine which player won, I stated a global variable called “currentPlayer” at the start of each go, the currentPlayer value would either be set to X or O. If a win was determined, I instructed the computer to display the message that the “currentPlayer” had won.
+To determine which player won, I stated a global variable called “currentPlayer”.
+At the start of each go, the currentPlayer value would either be set to X or O. If a win was determined, I instructed the computer to display the message that the “currentPlayer” had won.
 The game would then reset.

 If there was no winner, I needed the second if statement to determine if there was a draw.
-A draw would only be possible if all boxes were full, so I used the “playerCounter” as the conditional argument stating if it was equal to 9 to end the game and announce a tie.
+A draw would only be possible if all boxes were full, so I used the “playerCounter” as the conditional argument, stating if it was equal to 9, end the game and announce a tie.

 If neither of the if statement conditions were met, the new “playerCounter” value would be returned, and the next player would be allowed to make their move.